hpfem/hermes/doc/src/hermes2d/tutorial-2.rst

 Time-Harmonic Maxwell's Equations (14)
 --------------------------------------

 **Git reference:** Tutorial example `14-hcurl-adapt <http://git.hpfem.org/hermes.git/tree/HEAD:/hermes2d/tutorial/14-hcurl-adapt>`_.
+Long version: `14-hcurl-adapt-long <http://git.hpfem.org/hermes.git/tree/HEAD:/hermes2d/tutorial/14-hcurl-adapt-long>`_.

-This example solves time-harmonic Maxwell's equations in an L-shaped domain and it describes the diffraction of an electromagnetic wave from a re-entrant corner.
-It comes with an exact solution that contains singularity.
+This example solves the time-harmonic Maxwell's equations in an L-shaped domain and it describes the diffraction of an electromagnetic wave from a re-entrant corner.
+It comes with an exact solution that contains a strong singularity.

 Equation solved: Time-harmonic Maxwell's equations